 Is Spread Betting Profitable?
 It is for the Spread Betting Companies!

 From which perspective is spread betting most profitable?
 Based on the loss disclosures, it’s probably the provider’s perspective!
-Unlike a stockbroker, a spread betting company will only generate income if their clients lose.
+Unlike a traditional stockbroker, a spread betting company will only generate income if their clients lose.

-Learning Points Summary – An Investor’s Guide to Spread Betting – Is Spread Betting Profitable?
+An Investors Guide to Spread betting - Is Spread betting Profitable?

-- The factual answer to ‘Is spread betting profitable?' is 'Yes for some traders' but 'no for most traders'.
+The answer to 'Is spread betting profitable?' is 'Yes for some traders' but 'no for most traders'.

-As a spread better, you will receive no dividends and will need to pay interest if you hold buy positions longer than 24 hours.
+As a spread better, you will receive no dividends and will need to pay interest if you hold buy positions for longer than 24 hours.

-- Share and bond investments have a positive expected return, whereas 80% of spread betting accounts lose money.
+Share and bond investments have a positive expected return, whereas 70% - 85% of spread betting clients lose money.
+This differs between providers.